 Staff should contact the Conduct and Ethics Unit (firstname.lastname@example.org) if they require clarification on the contents of this Manual or if they are uncertain about the ethical implications of a proposed course of action.

 8.1 Responsibility to Uphold the Reputation of the Department and Australia

 8.1.1 APS employees and contractors have a responsibility to uphold the reputation of the department at all times.
-This means ensuring that their conduct and behaviour is consistent with the first of the APS Values - that the APS and by extension the department and its staff are "apolitical, performing [their] functions in an impartial and professional manner".
+This means ensuring that their conduct and behaviour is consistent with the APS Values and Employment Principles.
 APS employees and contractors also have a responsibility to uphold the reputation of Australia overseas at all times.
 The APS Code of Conduct and the DFAT Code of Conduct for Overseas Service require staff on duty overseas at all times to behave in a way that upholds the good reputation of Australia.

 8.1.2 LES employees have a responsibility to uphold the reputation of Australia and their post at all times.
 The standard LES Code of Conduct states that LES employees' personal behaviour, including their behaviour outside office hours, must not compromise the good reputation of Australia or the post.

 8.1.3 The department and its work have a high profile in Australia and overseas.
 Therefore, some legitimate public actions involve risks to the reputation of Australia, and to the department's reputation for impartiality and professionalism.
 These actions include: providing references in a private or official capacity on behalf of groups or individuals outside the Government; using diplomatic and consular privileges and immunities; and making public comments in a private capacity (including on the internet).
 It is important that APS employees, LES employees and contractors exercise judgment and caution to manage these risks.